Persistent Multiscale Density-based Clustering: Discussion

+PLSCAN, as presented, only considers clusters' persistence over the minimum cluster size threshold when selecting clusters.
+However, the leaf tree structure also allows for computing persistence over other parameters.

+For example, our implementation can also compute distance $d$ and density \emph{$\lambda$} persistence measures.
+These measures complement size persistence by scoring how long a leaf-cluster remains separated in mutual reachability distance or density, rather than only over minimum cluster size thresholds.
+Note, $d_{\rm min}$ in the leaf tree (Eq.~\ref{eq:leaf-tree}) does not match the birth distance of a leaf cluster because they contain points from their child segments.
+Instead, we find the lowest distance point for which the leaf cluster exceeds $m_{\rm c}$.
+In contrast to \citet{campello2015hdbscan} in Eq.~\ref{eq:density-merge}, we constrain $\lambda$ to the range $[0, 1]$ by using:

+These alternatives can also be combined with the size persistence measure, forming \emph{size--$d$} and \emph{size--$\lambda$} bi-persistence measures.
+These bi-persistences favour leaf-clusters that remain separated over a broad distance or density range and do so across many $m_{\rm c}$ thresholds.
+Equivalently, they sum the $d$ and $\lambda$ persistences over all $m_{\rm c}$ values for which a leaf-cluster exists, so bi-persistences can be interpreted as an area in a size--distance or size--density plane.

+Future research could explore the utility of these alternative persistence measures.
+For example, they may be more suitable for datasets with large size differences between clusters, where size persistence may not be informative.
+However, they also require additional computational costs and may be less interpretable than size persistence alone.

 \paragraph*{Straight size cuts} Selecting clusters by straight minimum cluster size cuts through the leaf tree may not be suitable for all datasets.
 Datasets with large size differences between clusters---such as the E.~coli dataset---may not be well represented by straight cuts.
 Alternatively, strong two-sided structures---where clusters combine into two sides before merging into a single connected component---may dominate the persistence trace, preventing smaller clusters from being selected by default.
-This pattern is observed in the Yeast Galactose dataset, resulting in lower ARI scores for PLSCAN (Tab.~\ref{tab:demo:sensitivity:datasets}).

 Future work could explore multi-level cuts through the leaf tree to address this limitation.
 Similar techniques exist for hierarchical clustering~\citep[e.g.,][]{langfelder2008defining}.
 The main challenge is handling the non-binary hierarchy and conditionally not selecting any nodes in some branches.
 Otherwise, many small leaf clusters directly descending from the root would get selected.